Ember-Ember/Website/content/posts/VoiceTrainingCompilation.md

 ### Magenta's compilation of voice training tips and guides

-*As i am a trans woman most of these are for voice feminization*
+*Most of these are for voice feminization, but the techniques can be used the other way*

 ---